Pin classes II: Small pin classes: Visits to two quadrants and periodic words

 However, since we are primarily concerned with growth rates of pin classes, note that for any pin sequence $w$ that begins with $\sful$ or $\sfur$, we can simply remove the first letter to form the pin sequence $w'$, and then $\gr(\C_w)=\gr(\C_{w'})$ by Proposition~\ref{prop-truncate-gr}.
 Consequently, we can without loss of generality restrict our attention to pin sequences that are the images under $\phi$ of binary sequences.

 We now evaluate the complexity and recurrent complexity of $w=\phi(b)$, given the complexity $p_b$ and recurrent complexity $q_b$ of $b$, and thus count the number of $\boxplus$-indecomposable permutations of each length in $\C_w$ and $\C_w^\boxplus$.
-This argument is essentially the same as that given in Jarvis~\cite{jarvis:pin-classes-i}, but we include it here for completeness.
+This argument is essentially the same as that given by~\cite{jarvis:pin-classes-i}, but we include it here for completeness.

 For a binary factor $a$ of length $n$ appearing in $b$, $\phi(a)$ is a pin word of length $2n$ appearing as a factor of $w=\phi(b)$.
 In addition, if a pin word $x$ is formed by removing the first and/or last letters of $\phi(a)$, then (trivially) $x$ is also a factor of $\phi(b)$.
 Furthermore, the only occurrences of $x$ as a factor in $\phi(b)$ are those that embed in an occurrence of $\phi(a)$.
 Thus, each factor $a$ of length $n\geq 2$ in the binary word $b$ accounts for one word $\phi(a)$ of length $2n$, two words of length $2n-1$ (delete the first or last letter of $\phi(a)$), and one word of length $2n-2$ (delete both the first and last letters of $\phi(a)$).
 These considerations yield: